Strengthening your DEI reporting strategy

 • Level 2 — Disclosed.
 TCFD or ESRS E1 complete.
 Risk register exists but climate risk is not integrated into capital planning or enterprise risk management.
 This is where the majority of EU companies sit today.

-• Level 3 — Integrated.
+• Level 3 — Quantified.
 Quantified risk register.
 The CFO and operations teams are engaged.
 Scenario outputs are feeding some capex decisions.

-• Level 4 — Leadership.
+• Level 4 — Integrated.
 Systematically embedded into capital allocation, M&A, financing, and strategy.
 Board KPIs reflect climate exposure.
 This is the value creation zone.

 The sprint from Level 2 to Level 4 is a governance and methodology challenge.
 The knowledge level among practitioners is often higher than the maturity level of the systems they are working within – the gap between knowing and embedding is where most organisations lose ground.